 - Client Fees – Some clients may negotiate a fee for MMA’s services in lieu of, or in addition to, retail commissions paid by insurance companies.
 Fee agreements are in writing, typically pursuant to a Client Service Agreement, which sets forth the services to be provided by MMA, the compensation to be paid to MMA, and the terms of MMA’s engagement.
 The fee may be collected in whole, or in part, through the crediting of retail commissions collected by MMA for the client’s placements.

-- Contingent Commissions – Many insurers agree to pay contingent commissions to brokers who meet set goals for all or some of the policies the brokers place with the insurer during the current year.
+- Contingent Commissions – Many insurers agree to pay contingent commissions to insurance producers who meet set goals for all or some of the policies the insurance producers place with the insurer during the current year.
 The set goals may include volume, profitability, retention and/or growth thresholds.
 Because the amount of contingent commission earned may vary depending on factors relating to an entire book of business over the course of a year, the amount of contingent commission attributable to any given policy typically will not be known at the time of placement.

-- Wholesale Broking Commissions – Sometimes MMA acts as a wholesale insurance broker for certain transactions.
+- Wholesale Broking Commissions – Sometimes MMA acts as a wholesale insurance broker.
 In these placements, MMA is engaged by a retail agent that has the direct relationship with the insured.
 As the wholesaler, MMA may have specialized expertise, access to surplus lines markets, or access to specialized insurance facilities that the retail agent does not have.
 In these transactions, the insurer typically pays a commission that is divided between the retail and wholesale broker pursuant to arrangements made between them.

-- Other Compensation – From time to time MMA may be compensated by insurers for providing administrative services to clients on behalf of those insurers.
+- Other Compensation & Sponsorships – From time to time, MMA may be compensated by insurers for providing administrative services to clients on behalf of those insurers.
 Such amounts are typically calculated as a percentage of premium or are based on the number of insureds.
-Additionally, from time to time, insurers may sponsor certain MMA training programs and/or events.
+Additionally, insurers may sponsor MMA training programs and events.